 Collaboration among industry partners is key to the successful implementation of RACE regulations.
 PRA has extensive experience with pediatric consortia.
 We establish mutually beneficial relationships in order to deliver pediatric clinical trials more effectively and efficiently.
 Our Pediatric Site Network (PSN), for example, is a select group of internationally recognized pediatric centers and medical professionals from around the globe that share the common goal of bringing treatment options and access to novel medicines to pediatric patients.

-We can help you navigate the complexity of this new and exciting era of pediatric research and take oncology clinical trials to the next level.Learn more about the Center for Pediatric Clinical Development.
+We can help you navigate the complexity of this new and exciting era of pediatric research and take oncology clinical trials to the next level.Learn more about collaboration from our experts.

 Now is the time to start a conversation.

 The enactment of the RACE Act brings new questions and concerns.
 You may be wondering:

 - When you should speak with the FDA?